-The Objects, Role and Function of SITESA provide the rationale for the creation of the Authority’s governance and organisational structures.
+The Objects, Role and Function of SITESA provide the rationale for the creation of the Authority’s governance and organizational structures.

 The Objects of the SITESA Act 2017, through the establishment and operation of the Solomon Islands Tertiary Education and Skills Authority, are to:

-- Recognise the importance of planning for tertiary education and skills development as part of national planning for the benefit of the economy and community of Solomon Islands.
+- Recognize the importance of planning for tertiary education and skills development as part of national planning for the benefit of the economy and community of Solomon Islands.

-- Improve the contribution made by tertiary education and skills development to meeting the needs of local, regional and international labour markets.
+- Improve the contribution made by tertiary education and skills development to meeting the needs of local, regional and international labor markets.